If anybody ever tells you that there is no such thing as a dry fruity wine, then you will now know better: raspberry wine!

 Raspberries are a convenient berry to pick because they grow close together, meaning they don’t usually neighbour many other berries or flowers but usually keep to themselves.

 This makes it much easier for pickers as they do not have to search as much and they can keep coming to the same source each season without the threat of the supply being ruined by other berries or even weeds.
+Of course, I’m sure you’ve heard that raspberries are relatively easy to grow.
+Ideal if you have some spare time to grow them yourself!

 The beginning of the season commences around April and you will start to notice greenish/white blossoms begin to appear.